 Sawankhalok Ware Tea Bowl with Iron Painting | Thailand, 15-16CSOLD OUT

-A bowl probably made in the Sawankhalok kiln at the end of the Sukhothai dynasty.
-The style of applying iron painting on engobe resembles Cizhou ware in North China, but the Thai iron glaze made from paddy mud and wood ash was easy to bleed and drip, and it is occured on this bowl.
+A bowl made in the Sawankhalok at the end of the Sukhothai dynasty.
+The technique of applying iron painting on engobe was introduced from the Cizhou ware in North China.
+The Thai iron glaze made from paddy mud and wood ash was easy to bleed, and drip, but that produce a rather wabi-sabi taste.

 - Images may differ in color from the actual products.

 - Product descriptions are only our point of view.
 We cannot guarantee the authenticity or accuracy of the content.